Multiscale-Genomics/mg-docs/docs/coding_standards.rst

 that the environment is clean ready for the next test case to run.
 This could mean that some files will get generated multiple times, but these should be smalls sample datasets.

+To avoid the use of too many datasets and provide function level testing Mock should be used.

 The following options should be used to test code: